Title Loan Regulations In Florida

 What happens if I can’t pay a title loan on the due date?

 Borrowers will want to ask upfront what a title loan lender’s policies are on repossession and sale procedures and whether or not they can get their car back before it’s sold.
-Once again, lenders generally allow this, but this stipulation falls under Chapter 516, which doesn’t have as many protections as Chapter 537.
+Once again, lenders generally allow this, but this stipulation falls under Chapter 516 of the Florida Statutes, which doesn’t have as many protections as Chapter 537.
 Lenders must provide written statements on borrowed amounts and interest rates, but repossession procedures, sales procedures, and what lenders can charge for are not as straightforward.

 How Many Title Loans Can I Have At One Time in Florida